duszku/asciify/README.md

-In order to successfully compile _asciify_ you need to have [stb image](https://github.com/nothings/stb) library installed on your system somewhere within your compiler's search path.
+In order to successfully compile _asciify_ you need to have [stb image](https://github.com/nothings/stb) library installed on your system somewhere within your compiler's search path _(which usually includes project's directory)_.
 This is the only non-standard dependency of _asciify_.

 To compile _asciify_ simply navigate to its directory and execute: